inovatio88/100-days-of-code/log.md

 **Today's Progress**: Finished jQuery and Sass sections from freeCodeCamp.

 **Thoughts:** Just familiarize myself in jQuery (i want to learn react).
 Learned the basic sass and witnessed how powerful it is.
 I will read more about it.

+### Day 27: December 9, Saturday

+**Today's Progress**: Finished React section of freeCodeCamp.

+**Thoughts:** Lot of things need to absorb like state, props, lifecycle hooks etc. Thanks to my javascript knowledge, learning react is not too hard.
+I will read more about it, then start building some projects.